They relied on rapid coronavirus tests to gather safely. Some wish they hadn’t.

 “It happens that these two new tests have very good antibodies that ‘stick’ very well to the virus, likely better than the antibodies of other tests on the market,” Lam added.

 Consumers will be able to purchase Roche tests beginning in late January, spokeswoman Michelle A. Johnson said in an email.
-A Siemens spokesman said it is too early to say when its tests will reach stores, but production is already ramping up.
-Both companies are expected to produce tens of millions of at-home test kits each month, helping to boost the nation’s supply of rapid tests.
+A Siemens spokesman said it is too early to say when its tests will reach stores, but production is ramping up.
+Both companies are expected to produce tens of millions of at-home test kits each month, helping to boost the nation’s supply.

-Lam said that when the omicron variant first reached the United States in mid-November, he and his colleagues used inactivated virus samples to test all of the rapid tests on the market.
+Lam said that when the omicron variant first reached the United States, he and his colleagues used inactivated virus samples to test all of the rapid tests on the market.
 All performed well.
 But when they began evaluating the tests against live samples of omicron, some of the tests appeared to be less sensitive to the variant.

 “There could be a bunch of different reasons for this,” Lam said.